Andela-thomas/String-class/README.md

 9. ######  Method _`fromCurrency()`_.

-    This method can be used to converts a currency format, back to nummber. it return type is a number.
+    This method can be used to converts a currency format, back to nummber.
+It return type is a number.
     ``` JavaScript
         var currency = "12,345,678.12";
             currency.fromCurrency(); // returns  => 12345678.12